sozip/sozip-spec/sozip_specification.md

-* SOZip inherits all the limitations of the base ZIP format: in particular update in place of a SOZip optimized file requires rewriting the entire ZIP, or appending the updated version of the modified file at the end of the ZIP (with modification of the corresponding central header record).
+* SOZip inherits all the limitations of the base ZIP format: in particular update in place of a SOZip optimized file requires rewriting the entire ZIP, or appending the updated version of the modified file at the end of the ZIP (with rewriting of the central header records and end of central directory record).

 # Annex C: Discussion about design choices